-Up to USD 3,000 is available per proposal.
-The total allocated funding from NumFOCUS was USD 20,000 in previous cycles, meaning that not every project will be able to receive a grant.
-This total amount is adjusted depending on the number and quality of proposals this may be adjusted up or down.
+Usually, around USD 3,000 - 5,000 is available per proposal.
+The total allocated funding from NumFOCUS is around USD 20,000 - 50,000 in previous cycles, meaning that not every project will be able to receive a grant.
+This total amount is adjusted depending on the number and quality of proposals.

 Impotant dates for upcoming Small Development Grants in 2021: